-Using nested calls has some specific challenges related to readability when used.
-The order of calls go from right to left, which is opposite of the natural reading direction a lot of the users of ECMAScript are used to day to day.
+Using nested calls has some specific challenges related to readability.
+The order of calls is from right to left, which is the opposite of the natural reading direction a lot of the users of ECMAScript are used to day to day.
 This means it is difficult to switch the reading direction when working out which call happens in which order.
 When using functions with multiple arguments in the middle of the nested call, it is not intuitive to see what call its arguments belong to.
 These issues are the main challenges this proposal is trying to solve.
-On the other hand, nested calls can be simplified by using temporary variables.
+There are currently ways to improve readability with nested calls, as they can be simplified by using temporary variables.
 While this does introduce its own set of issues, it provides some way of mitigating the readability problem.
-Another positive side of nested calls is they do not require a specific design to be used, and a library developer does not have to de-
+Another positive side of nested calls is they do not require a specific design to be used, and a library developer does not have to design their library around this specific call style.